Hide this website

 In Immigration Law, Refugee Law

-Being deported means having to leave Canada because of a deportation order.
+Being deported means that you must leave Canada because of a deportation order.
 A deportation order is a type of removal order.
-If someone is deported, they can’t return to Canada unless they get permission in writing from Immigration, Refugees and Citizenship Canada.
+If someone is deported, they cannot return to Canada unless they get permission in writing from Immigration, Refugees and Citizenship Canada (IRCC).
 This is called an Authorization to Return to Canada (ARC).

 designated foreign national